 Presents orchestration as it applies to the instruments of the standard symphonic ensemble, emphasizing brass, percussion, and harp.
 Includes the use of computers, samplers, and synthesizers as tools for the contemporary composer and arranger, as well as instruments from non-European traditions.

 MUSIC 131 KEYBOARD INSTRUCTION I

-UC:CSU 18.00 hours lecture, 54.00 hours lab First of two levels of keyboarding, focusing on introductory skills.
+First of two levels of keyboarding, focusing on introductory skills.
 Emphasizes instruction in elementary music-reading, repertoire, piano technique, tone production, sight-reading, keyboard harmony, and performance styles.

 MUSIC 132 KEYBOARD INSTRUCTION II